-Fun fact: septic tanks are teeming with bacteria.
+Fun fact: Septic tanks are teeming with bacteria.
 The bacteria are necessary for the breakdown of solid waste; otherwise, a backup will quickly occur.
 Unbeknownst to most homeowners, though, household cleaners may disrupt the bacteria.
-Here’s some more helpful info about the negative relationship between household cleaners and septic tanks.
+Here’s some more helpful info about the negative relationship between household cleaners and septic tanks in Whatcom County.

 Which Household Cleaners Are Safe for Septic Tanks?

 Always read the label of a store-bought cleaner.
 Look for labels that indicate the product is “septic-safe” or “septic-friendly.”
-You are not, however, limited to these labels.
+You’re not, however, limited to these labels.
 Other safe alternatives include cleaners with the labels:

 Aim for cleaners that use 100% bio-based active ingredients.
 This includes natural products, such as citrus or pine oil.
 You can also use water-based cleaners that list water as the first ingredient.
 This is a contrast to acid-based cleaners that contain harsh solvents.
 Additional acceptable and inexpensive options include baking soda and vinegar, both of which are probably already in your kitchen pantry.